-Department of Education and Lifelong Learning is a social science based, interdisciplinary research environment that contributes with research-based knowledge on childhood, education and working life in a lifelong perspective.
+Department of Education and Lifelong Learning is a social science based, interdisciplinary research environment that contributes to research-based knowledge on childhood, education and working life in a lifelong perspective.

 The department has as its ambition to affect the political agenda and represents a unique national interdisciplinary research environment with evident relevance for researchers, students, practitioners, actors of society and decision makers with interests in our disciplines.